gaehlerm/SoftwareEngineering/README.md

 The most obvious reason is that using asserts inside production code is a violation of the SRP.
 You are writing tests inside production code.
 I guess today everyone agrees that tests and production code should be in different files, possibly even in completely different folders.

 Secondly your production code is not made to run automated test cases.
 Asserts are only executed if you run the software you create.
 It will highlight you any violations of the assertions along the way, but this is not something that can be automated.
-It can be used at most like something of an emergency light.
-You’d rather focus on writing better tests instead.
+It can be used at most like something of an emergency sign.
+You should rather focus on writing better tests than using asserts in production code.

 ## Test Driven Development

 So far, we wrote tests to check if our code works correctly.
 We wrote them once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
 It is called Test Driven Development (TDD).
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
 You have to figure out how the test should look like beforehand.
 Once the test is written you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
 You have to define the interface of a class before writing its implementation.
 TDD forces you to decouple the code as your tests force you to.

 In software development it may happen frequently that you have some model in mind that is supposed to solve your problem.
 But it turns out to be too complex and somehow you don’t manage to get it working.
 This might be a case of YAGNI (You Aren’t Gonna Need It). // citation //  Chances are you’ll never need this complex structure.
-Instead you can write test cases for what you really need and make sure they all pass.
+Instead you can write test cases for what you really need and make sure these test cases all pass.
 Everything else you can take care of later on once you know it’s really needed.
 On a code level, YAGNI can be prevented by writing the tests first.
 If you don't need a piece of code to make the tests pass, just don't write it.
 Even if you really think that it would be important, beautiful and possibly even fun to write this piece of code.
-It's not needed now and maybe it never will be.
+It's not needed now then chances are it will never be needed.

 Maybe you do not fully understand yet how TDD is really going to work.
 Don’t worry.
 You should maybe first get some experience with normal tests.
 At least if you don’t immediately see how a test should look like.
 Or if you don’t know how the final interface of the code will look like.
 Yes, there are several things about TDD that seem a little odd and it takes time getting used to it.
 But it is worth the effort.
 Keep trying it once in a while and start using TDD more and more often.